Jacajack/cmorse/README.md

-# cmorse
+# CMORSE
-A simple text to Morse's alphabet converter
+`cmorse` is a simple text to Morse's alphabet converter.